nemo0622/pokeemerald-expansion/Seaglass README.md

 ## FUTURE PLANS

+- Add level cap option to options menu - on by default (maybe other difficulty options?)
+- Fresh battle backgrounds!
+- Solution to HMs?
+Once item is in Bag, allow use outside of battle?
+- Regorganize National dex to make sense. i know its hard but do it anyway lol
 - Buff certain old Pokémon to make them all fun to use
     - Not all need to be like "competitive" lol - Water/Fire Octillery, Ground/Flying Dodrio, etc.
     - Please buff Octozooka please LMAO
+    - More "EFFECT_TWO_TYPED_MOVE" moves like Flying Press!!
+Maybe make Octozooka 2 type Water and Fire?
 - Go through trainer teams and integrate all Gen 1-3 Pokémon!
 - Add Pichu Spiky-Eared as an easter egg (in "gen_1_families.h", edit base stats and give new moveset)
 - Convert scripts to PoryScript and code extra events